So, you have a bent penis. Scary, huh? Every sexual thing that is abnormal scares the crap out of us! And then we hear about surgery! Even worse!

 And that is the key to solving your bending problem: time, persistence, and patience.

-You'll only cause damage.
+You'll only cause damage if you rush.
 Work gently and steadily.
-It works!
+The process works!
 You'll have your bent penis straightened out before you know it!

 Copyright © 2006-2017 Prostate-Massage-and-Health.com All Rights Reserved